 - a qualified medical professional examined you

-- you have medical evidence about your disability or condition
+- you have medical evidence about your disability or medical condition

 To decide if your disability or condition is fully treated we assess if:

-- you’ve received treatment or rehabilitation for the disability or condition
+- you’ve had a medical professional treat you for the disability or medical condition

 - treatment will continue or you have a plan for the next 2 years